OnlyFans for College Students: How to Stay Completely Anonymous on a Small Campus (2026)

 The Privacy Setup for College Students

-Here’s the specific setup you need before you post anything.
+Here is the specific setup you need before you post anything.
+Do all of this before your first piece of content goes up — not after.

 Step 1: Separate Email